shelleyolivia/learn-tutorials/network-documentation/celo/tutorial/celo-complete-dao-dapp/part-2.md

 &nbsp;

 A group of four mapping type:
-`charityProposals` has uint256 and CharityProposal types as key and value respectively.
+`charityProposals` maps a uint256 value and a CharityProposal as key and value respectively.
 This holds the list of Proposals in the DAO.
 It uses the id of the Proposal as key and the Proposal itself as the value.
-`stakeholderVotes` holds an `id` only list of the Proposals a particular stakeholder has voted on.
+`stakeholderVotes` maps the `address` of a Stakeholder to a list of the Proposals that address has voted on.
-`contributors` has the balance of a contributor as the value and the address of the contributor as the key to index into the mapping.
+`contributors` maps the Contributor addresses and the amounts they have sent into the DAO treasury.
-`stakeholders` has the balance of a stakeholder as the value and the address of the stakeholder as the key to index into the mapping.
+`stakeholders` maps the addresses and balances of Stakeholders.

 ```
     event ContributionReceived(address indexed fromAddress, uint256 amount);